Welcome to Pinedale

 While Pinedale boasts over 1,300 named lakes, the king of them all is Fremont Lake.
 Fremont Lake is surrounded by timbered foothills and a backdrop of spectacular snowy peaks, including Wyoming's highest, Gannett Peak.
 Fremont Lake is 12 miles long, half a mile wide, and well over 600 feet deep, making it the second largest natural lake in Wyoming and one of America's deepest.
 The lake is named for explorer and military man John C. Fremont, who surveyed the area in 1842 while mapping the Oregon Trail.
 Accessible by road or the fully paved bike path running through town, the lake is a recreation hot spot for boats, kayaks, canoes, paddle boards, wake-boards, fishermen, and beach-goers looking for some relaxation in the sun.

 Play in Pinedale

-When mountain recreation is complete, in-town attractions like the Museum of the Mountain Man, Pinedale Aquatic Center, Sublette Ice Arena, Rendezvous Meadows Golf Course, and White Pine Ski Resort, are accessible and affordable for the whole family.
+When mountain recreation is complete, in-town attractions like the Museum of the Mountain Man, Pinedale Aquatic Center, Sublette Ice Arena, Rendezvous Meadows Golf Course, and the White Pine Ski Area & Summer Resort are accessible and affordable for the whole family.
 Family-owned and operated businesses such as the Great Outdoor Shop, Lakeside Lodge Marina, Two Rivers Emporium, and A to Z Hardware provide equipment and services to outfit visitors with just about anything.
 Pinedale is a true western town with friendly locals and an out-west feel that has been passed down through generations.
-Discover, explore, stay and play...it's all the civilization you need.